b-gonzalez/Fluent-VBA/README.md

 # Testing notes

 All of the tests are written in the mTests.bas.
 There are 100+ tests within this file.
-Most of the tests utilize the IFluent interface.
-This is because the tests were written before I introduced the new IFluentOf interface (see notes on this interface below).
-The Meta tests do include additional tests using the IFluentOf interface.
-And I will probably refactor most of the tests to also use IFluentOf at a later time.
+Most of the tests utilize the cFluent objects.
+This is because the tests were written before I introduced the new cFluentOf object.
+The Meta tests do include additional tests using cFluentOf objects however.

 # Meta tests